 Business and Industry

 More recently, its proximity to the North Sea oil fields has enabled the growth of an oil servicing industry, though the 1970's vision of a major downstream industry in the Cromary Firth was never realised.
 The main role of the area today is as a service and administrative centre for the Highlands and the adjacent rural areas.
 The growth of Inverness as the regional centre has been a major factor in the success of the area.
 As the hub of the Highlands, tourism is also a very important industry.
-The oil industry still provides employment, and there is the potential for the growth of a new renewable energy industry, including off-shore wind turbines in the Beatrice oil field in the Moray Firth, and a wood-based biofuel industry.
+The oil industry still provides employment, and there growth in the renewable energy industry, including off-shore wind turbines and a wood-based biofuel industry.